birdflag/birdflag.github.io/_pages/about.md

 description: About the designer
 featured_image: /images/birdflag_logo2-03.png
 ---
 <small> Hello!
 My name is Hannah Fogarty.
 I'm a Charlottesville-based graphic designer.
-Tarheel (B.A.) and Ram (M.A.), with deep roots in art and design history.
+Tarheel (B.A.) and Ram (M.A.), with deep roots in art and design.

 <small> I love working with entrepreneurs, hard workers, and dreamers who are putting something new out into the world, and I can help you find the right visual presence for your endeavor (I also offer copywriting services if you're looking for a one-stop shop!).

-<small> Contact me at hfogartydesign@gmail.com to talk, or use the Design Form to share your vision!
+<small> Contact me at hfogartydesign@gmail.com to talk, or use the Design Form at left to share your vision!

 <img src="/images/villefranche1.jpg" width="450">